c4pt000/a-PROTECTED_QR_CODE-QR-code-Encryption-layer-for-QR-codes-in-plainsight-and-machine-vision-and-crypt/README.md

-# the QR code has to have a small region visible of pin dots within the rest of the pin dots a QR code inside of a QR code around 25 px by 25 px for a 250 px by 250 px size QR code (guestimate) the smaller QR code has a region that is generated for an OTP or 2FA pin visual detection to allow import from the client side
+# the QR code has to have a small region visible of pin dots within the rest of the pin dots a QR code inside of a QR code around 25 px by 25 px for a 250 px by 250 px size QR code (guestimate) the smaller QR code has a region that is generated for an OTP or 2FA pin to allow a camera to do the visual detection to allow import from the client side into the device

 # update noticed this news story